X547/BlackBox-Haiku/README.md

 1. Open `Tool.odc`.
 2. Click on commander icon before `TestModList.Compile`.
 3. Click on commander icon before `DevElfLinker2.Link`.
-It will produce `Blackbox.sh` executable.
+It will produce `Blackbox.so` executable.
 4. Execute `SetResources.sh` in Terminal.
 Blackbox root directory should be current working directory.
 It will attach resources to Blackbox executable.
 Resources are necessary for file associations.